antonyjebin/evvo-alb-ecr-ecs/README.md

-Note: I attached the project document and architecture diagram in repo.
+Note: I attached the project document and architecture diagram in repo.Next, I cant buy domain so I implemented this infra without HTTPS.